LiteObject/scikit-learn-security-tutorial/docs/training-features-and-labels.md

 The algorithm learns: *"When I see features like [3, 1, 1, 1, 0, 0, 0, 0, 421, 0], it's usually a Linux Server (1)"*

+It's like the computer is building up a mental picture: "Ah, this device has SSH, HTTP, and HTTPS but no Telnet or RDP.
+Based on all the examples I've seen, this looks like a Linux Server to me!"

 ## Real Code Example

 Here's how this looks in actual Python code from our tutorial: